Elsie Janis: Children

 Janis wanted to have children of her own.
 She became a foster mother to a 14-year-old Italian war veteran and orphan, Michael Cardi, in 1919.

 Later life

 Janis maintained her private home “ElJan” on the east side of High Street in Columbus, Ohio.
 The home was across the street from what was Ohio State University's Ohio Field, the precursor to Ohio Stadium.
 Janis sold the house following her mother's death.

 In 1932, Janis married Gilbert Wilson, who was 16 years her junior, which caused some scandal.
 There is some evidence it might have been a bearded relationship.
-The couple lived in the Phillipse Manor section of Sleepy Hollow, New York, formerly named North Tarrytown, until Janis moved to the Los Angeles area of California where she lived until her death.
+The couple lived in the historic Philipsburg Manor House in Sleepy Hollow, New York (the village was called North Tarrytown at the time), until they were seriously injured in an automobile accident in the area.
+Following the accident, Janis moved to the Los Angeles area of California, where she lived until her death.
 Her final film was the 1940 Women in War.

 Elsie Janis died in 1956 at her home in Beverly Hills, California, aged 66, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.